shogunprotocol/shogun-ai-core/README.md

-# Shogun Agent
+# AI vaults Agent

 An AI-powered DeFi strategy agent that generates and executes vault strategies using LLM-based planning and risk assessment.

 ## Overview

-Shogun Agent is a deterministic AI system that:
+AI vault Agent is a deterministic AI system that:
 - Fetches real-time data from multiple DeFi protocols (Aave, Pendle, Lybra)
 - Uses LLM-based planning to generate strategy recommendations
 - Assesses risk using a trained machine learning model